-So a long time ago after Trump was elected, which was approximately about last week where bad luck arrived in three, I came across this fantastic error message you see over there.
+So a long time ago, which was approximately about last week where bad luck arrived in three, I came across this fantastic error message you see over there.

 It popped up right after the NVIDIA setup failed to install the drivers on several different high-end systems that I was working on for no apparent reason.
 So, like a true leader of the Dothraki and as a Skyrim survivor –I relaxed, took three deep breaths, stretched my fingers and hamstrings followed by a proper posture squat, I then fired up setup.exe again.